 - Unusual smells or tastes, whether in mom or the milk

 Moms usually need to work with their babies (and lactation support) to re-establish the nursing relationship, but fenugreek may help boost supply so the milk is ready when the baby is.

-Breastfeeding a baby directly is different from exclusively pumping – but of course, it requires just as much commitment and work!
+Exclusively pumping is different from breastfeeding a baby directly – but of course, it requires just as much commitment and work!
 It’s just that the process works differently because nursing babies have a direct connection to mom’s hormones.